-In the general case, $(L^\sw_s)$ is a random time-dependent operator.
-However, for a fixed $(\omega,s)$, $\cal L = L^\sw_s(\omega)$ can be seen as the generator of {\em fictitious} Markov pure Swap, where the random environment has been frozen at time $s$, with intensity functions $g^{(i,j)}(z) = \mu^{(i,j)}(\omega,s,z)$ only depending on the state of the population $z$ (since $(\omega,s)$ are fixed).
-Thus, Proposition \ref{ThGammaInvariant} can be interpreted as $\Gamma_s([\bar{\emph{\bolN}}^\dem]_s,\cdot)$ being an invariant measure of the Swap CTMC of generator $\mathcal{L}$, starting with an initial population of size $\bar X_s$, this being true a.s. for all fixed $(\omega,s)$.\\[2mm] {\sc Main assumption and convergence result} We now assume that all states of the finite space $\U_n$ are attainable by the Swap CTMC of generator $\cal L = L_s^\sw(\omega)$, so that each fictitious Markov Swap process has a unique invariant measure on each finite space $\U_n$.
-This assumption is essentially a structure property for the model, depending only on the swap intensity functional $\bolmu^\sw$. \begin{hyp} For each population size $n$, there exists a unique predictable probability kernel $\pi_s(\omega,n,\d z)$ on $(\Omega, \G, \P)$ with support in $\U_n$, such that for all $f: \U_n \mapsto \mathbb R$,
+We now assume that all states of the finite space $\U_n$ are attainable by the Swap CTMC of generator $\cal L = L_s^\sw(\omega)$, so that each fictitious Markov Swap process has a unique invariant measure on each finite space $\U_n$.
+This assumption is essentially a structure property for the model, depending only on the swap intensity functional $\bolmu^s$. \begin{hyp} For each population size $n$, there exists a unique predictable probability kernel $\pi_s(\omega,n,\d z)$ on $(\Omega, \G, \P)$ with support in $\U_n$, such that for all $f: \U_n \mapsto \mathbb R$,

 \end{hyp} Assumption \ref{HypInvariantMeasure} yields that $\Gamma_s([\bar \bolN^\dem]_s,\cdot) =\pi_s(\bar X^\natural_s, \cdot)$, for any joint stable limit $(\R^\dem,\Gamma)$.
 In particular, under Assumption \ref{HypInvariantMeasure} limit kernels $\Gamma_s$ only depend on $[\bar \bolN^\dem]_s$ through the aggregated population $\bar X_s$.
 This assumption is a sufficient assumption for the demographic processes to converge in distribution.